Acute Iron Poisoning - Causes, Symptoms, Diagnosis, and Treatment

 • Blood and urine tests to check iron levels in the body.

-• Diagnosis is mainly based on signs and symptoms of iron poisoning, the medical history of a person, and iron toxicity levels in the body.
+• Diagnosis is mainly based on signs and symptoms of iron poisoning, a person's medical history, and iron toxicity levels in the body.

-• The consultant must share complete information about your present medical conditions and if you are taking any supplements.
+• The consultant must share complete information about the present medical conditions and if one is taking any supplements.

 • In some cases, chelating therapy is needed to remove toxicants through urine.
 The person is given an IV or intravenous shot of Deferoxamine mesylate that binds with the iron content in the blood and gets excreted through urine.
 However, children are usually given only 24 hours of chelating therapy.
 Deferoxamine mesylate can produce side effects like low blood pressure and urine color change.
 Therefore, toxicologists must be consulted urgently.